toddjordan/guides/source/localizable/tutorial/routes-and-templates.md

 });
 ```

-[`assert.equal()`](https://api.qunitjs.com/equal/) is an assertion function.
-An assertion checks for a certain condition, and fails the test if the condition is not met.
-The `assert.equal()` function takes three arguments.
-The first two can be any expression, but for acceptance tests they are usually a test helper followed by the expected result.
-Calls to `assert.equal()` fail its test if the values of the two expressions are not equal.
-The third argument is an optional, user-friendly message that will be displayed in the test runner.

 Now run the tests by typing `ember test --server` in the command line (or `ember t -s` for short).

-Instead of 7 failures there should now be 6 (5 acceptance failures and 1 jshint).
+Instead of 7 failures there should now be 6 (5 acceptance failures and 1 JSHint).
-Note that you can narrow down the tests being run to just our acceptance test by selecting the entry called,
+You can also run our specific test by selecting the entry called "Acceptance | list rentals"
-"Acceptance | list rentals" in the drop down input labeled "Module" on the test UI.
+in the drop down input labeled "Module" on the test UI.

-Also remember to toggle "Hide passed tests" to show your passing test case along with the failures that you haven't yet implemented.
+You can also toggle "Hide passed tests" to show your passing test case along with the tests that are still

-Next, to test the about and contact pages,
+failing (because we haven't yet built them).

+### Ember's test helpers

+Ember provides a variety of acceptance test helpers to make common tasks easier,
+such as visiting routes, filling in fields, clicking on links/buttons, and waiting for pages to display.

+Some of the helpers we'll use commonly are:

+* [`visit`](http://emberjs.com/api/classes/Ember.Test.html#method_visit) - loads a given URL
+* [`click`](http://emberjs.com/api/classes/Ember.Test.html#method_click) - pretends to be a user clicking on a specific part of the screen
+* [`andThen`](../../testing/acceptance/#toc_wait-helpers) - waits for our previous commands to run before executing our function.
+  In our test below, we want to wait for our page to load after `click` is called so that we can double-check that the new page has loaded
+* [`currentURL`](http://emberjs.com/api/classes/Ember.Test.html#method_currentURL) - returns the URL of the page we're currently on

+### Test visiting our About and Contact pages
-we will add code that simulates a user clicking on these links from the home page and verifies that the new page is loaded.
+Now let's add code that simulates a visitor arriving on our homepage, clicking one of our links and then visiting a new page.

-In each test, visit the app at its root, click on the link based on its name, and then assert that the new URL is loaded.

 ```/tests/acceptance/list-rentals-test.js
 test('should link to information about the company.', function (assert) {